leo-project/notes/leofs/clients/java/Quick Start LeoFS Access Using Java-Client.md

 ## Introduction
 This article will get you going with a how to develop and architect ``Java-client`` application for LeoFS.
 This article assumes that you have already installed LeoFS environment on your local or remote node.
 See [Getting Started with LeoFS](http://leo-project.net/leofs/docs/getting_started.html#getting-started) for more Information.
 ## Installation and Setup S3 Java-client
 The easiest way to install Java on your machine is through the yum or apt package installer.
-Then we need some additional ant.
+Then we need some additional [Apache Ant](http://ant.apache.org/).

 ### CentOS, Fedora and RHEL:
 ```shell